Serena-Dong/vite-playstation/README.md

-# 🎮 PLaystation Clone Project
+# 🎮 Playstation Clone Project

 Welcome to the PlayStation Clone Project repository!
 Here, you'll find a dynamic remake of the beloved PlayStation homepage website.